 449 Kan.
 Stat.
 Ann. § 79-201b(6).

-Refund of Property Taxes of Homesteads of the Disabled
+Homestead Property Tax Relief Refunds

-Kansas provides ad valorem tax refunds to qualifying claimants who own and reside in a homestead valued at less than $350,000 and meet certain requirements.
-Individuals are eligible for the refund if they satisfy the following criteria during the calendar year immediately prior to the year for which the refund is sought:
+Kansas provides ad valorem tax refunds to qualifying claimants who: (1) have maintained a domicile within the state during the entire proceeding year; (2) own and reside in a homestead valued at less than $350,000; and (3) have a qualifying disability.
+The amount refunded is calculated on a sliding scale based on the recipient’s household income.

-1. have a qualifying disability;

-2. are 55 or older;

-3. are a disabled veteran;

-4. are a surviving spouse of active-duty military personnel who died in the line of duty; or

-5. are a person who does not qualify for the previous four requirements, but that has one or more dependent child(ren) under 18 residing in their homestead.450

-450 Kan.
-Stat.
-Ann. § 79-4501; Kan.
-Stat.
-Ann. § 79-4502(e), as amended by 2022 Kan.
-H.B.
-2239, § 46, effective July 1, 2022 (defining qualifying claimants); Kan.
-Stat.
-Ann. § 79-4522 (establishing the $350,000 value limit).

-For more information regarding property tax refunds, see Property Tax Navigator at Kansas 4.11.
+For more information regarding homestead tax refunds, see Property Tax Navigator, at Kansas 4.12.

 8.4.
 Military and Veterans — Compare

 While Kansas does not offer property tax exemptions to members of the military or veterans, full-time U.S. Military personnel that are, or soon will be, deployed outside of the United States for a period of at least six months on or before Dec.
 1 of the year in which the person files a deferral claim, may elect to defer all or part of the property taxes levied against their primary residence.451